Career of Lionel Messi: August 2021: Departure

-"Leo wanted to stay and the Club wanted him to stay but with the La Liga rules it has not been possible.
-To comply with the league's fair play regulations we had to accept an agreement that mortgaged the Club's TV right for half a century and FC Barcelona is above everything else."

-— – Barcelona president Joan Laporta explains the reason behind Messi's departure.

 On 1 July, Messi became a free agent after his contract expired, with negotiations on a new deal complicated due to financial issues at Barcelona.
-On 5 August, Barcelona announced that Messi would not be staying at the club, even though both parties reached an agreement and were due to sign a contract that day.
-The club cited financial and structural obstacles posed by La Liga regulations as a reason for Messi's departure.
-On 6 August, club president Joan Laporta also blamed the previous board for Messi's exit by saying "the basis of everything is the calamitous and disastrous situation left by the previous board", he added by saying "the expected debt is much higher and we had some sports contracts in place that meant we had no margin on salary".
+On 5 August, Barcelona announced that Messi would not be staying at the club, even though both parties had reached an agreement and were due to sign a contract that day.
+The club cited financial and structural obstacles posed by La Liga regulations as the reason for Messi's departure.
+Club president Joan Laporta also blamed Barcelona's debt and the previous board of directors for Messi's exit.
 Three days later, in a tearful press conference held at the Camp Nou, Messi confirmed that he would be leaving Barcelona.
-He ended his Barça career with more appearances, goals, assists and trophies than any other player in club history.
+He ended his career with more appearances, goals, assists and trophies than any other player in club history.